labgrid-project/labgrid/doc/development.rst

    from labgrid.util.ssh import sshmanager

-you can now request or remove forwards:
+you can now request or remove port forwardings:

 .. code-block:: python